-Trump Administration Rolls Back 2 Of Michelle Obama's Signature Initiatives
+Trump Administration Rolls Back Michelle Obama's Healthy School Lunch Push

 On Monday newly minted Agriculture Secretary Sonny Perdue announced a rollback of school lunch standards championed by the former first lady, declaring at a Virginia school that the administration would "Make School Meals Great Again."

+The school nutrition standards have long been a source of controversy, making them a more likely target of the current administration.

-Meanwhile, CNN reported that the Trump White House will not continue the Let Girls Learn program in its current form.
+Earlier Monday, CNN initially reported a more surprising cut — that the Trump White House would not continue the Let Girls Learn program in its current form.
 The initiative aims to provide educational opportunities for young women in developing countries.

-The school nutrition standards have long been a source of controversy, making them a more likely target of the current administration.
-Reports about the Let Girls Learn program, which the Peace Corps oversees, are perhaps more surprising.

-In an email obtained by CNN, Peace Corps acting director Sheila Crowley said, " 'Let Girls Learn' provided a platform to showcase Peace Corps' strength in community development, shining a bright light on the work of our Volunteers all over the world."
+However, administration officials later clarified that the program was not being axed.

+"There have been no changes to the Let Girls Learn program.
+The Administration supports policies and programs to empower adolescent girls, including efforts to educate them through the completion of secondary school," a State Department official told NPR.
+"We are committed to empowering women and girls around the world and are continuing to examine the best ways to do so."

 The former first lady launched the Let Girls Learn initiative in 2015, saying that it would tailor an approach to the problem girls face in many developing countries, including being forced into child marriages and not having appropriate bathrooms for girls who may seek to attend schools.